International Program Coordinator

 Follow up of students and their internship search

 Tuition fees for the academic year, inclusive of 300 hours of French classes, is 6500 EUROS.
-This does not include affiliation to the French student social security scheme (217 € for the 2017-2018 academic year) and other living expenses.
+This does not include the CVEC (Student and Campus Life Contribution, 90 € for 2018-2019) and other living expenses.

 This Master is also accessible to French students attracted by international franchising, retail and service chains and willing to have their last year of studies in English in a multicultural environment.
 CONTACT US FOR TUITION FEES.